Democratic backsliding in the United States: Jim Crow era

+21st century

-Robert Mickley and Ashley Jardina wrote in their article "White Racial Solidarity and Opposition to American Democracy" that during the twenty-first century voting rights eroded away and partisan gerrymandering by state legislatures increased.
-These scholars, alongside a doctor of philosophy named Robert Rowland wrote that during the presidency of Donald Trump the undermining of democratic norms would be accelerated.
-A paper published in The Annals of the American Academy of Political and Social Science said, "Trump undermined faith in elections, encouraged political violence, vilified the mainstream media, positioned himself as a law-and-order strongman challenging immigrants and suppressing protests, and refused to denounce support from far-right groups."
+The 21st century saw the erosion of voting rights and the rise of partisan gerrymandering by state legislatures.
+The first presidency of Donald Trump accelerated the undermining of democratic norms.
+A paper published in The Annals of the American Academy of Political and Social Science said, "Trump undermined faith in elections, encouraged political violence, vilified the mainstream media, [and] positioned himself as a law-and-order strongman challenging immigrants and suppressing protests."

-The election of Donald Trump as president of the United States, a man who praised dictators and threatened to jail his rivals, raised many fears about how the USA may be heading back to authoritarianism, as well as punctured many Americans' beliefs about their country's exceptionalism.
-After Joe Biden was elected president in 2020, supporters of Trump attempted to overturn the election, including attacking the United States Capitol, which can further depict democratic backsliding.
-However, challenges that the American democracy is facing emerged long before the Trump administration.
-Since the 1980s, deepening polarization and radicalization of the Republican Party has weakened the institutional foundations that have safeguarded the American democratic system which made the Trump presidency a dangerous threat to democracy.

-The Roberts Court has never struck down an election law for infringing suffrage or Equal Protection rights.
-On the other hand, it struck down the Voting Rights Act preclearance regime in Shelby County v.
-Holder (2013), which existed to prevent disenfranchisement by states.
-It has also not acted on partisan gerrymandering.
-As a whole, according to Huq, these changes shift the institutional equilibrium to "enable the replication of the system of one-party dominance akin to one that characterized the American South for much of the twentieth century".

 In 2019, political scientists Robert R. Kaufman and Stephan Haggard saw "striking parallels in terms of democratic dysfunction, polarization, the nature of autocratic appeals, and the processes through which autocratic incumbents sought to exploit elected office" in the United States under Trump compared to other backsliding countries (Venezuela, Turkey, and Hungary).
-They argue that a change to competitive authoritarianism is possible but unlikely.
+They argued that a transition to competitive authoritarianism is possible but unlikely.
 In 2020, Kurt Weyland presented a qualitative model for assessing democratic continuity and reversal using historical data from the experience of other countries.
 His study concluded that the United States is immune to democratic reversal.
 In 2021, political scientists Matias López and Juan Pablo Luna criticized his methodology and selection of parameters and argued that both democratic continuity and reversal are possible.
 With regard to the state of scholarly research on the subject, they wrote that "the probability of observing democratic backsliding in the United States remains an open and important question".

-2016 through 2020
+According to some Canadian security experts, Canada may reevaluate historically close Canada–United States relations in response to democratic backsliding in the U.S, which could bring instability to the region and compromise Canada's greatest source of intelligence, and Canadian Prime Minister Mark Carney has openly said that U.S.-Canadian relations have entered a new chapter wherein the United States will no longer be seen as a trustworthy partner.

+Quickly after resuming office for his second term in 2025, Trump became increasingly criticized by political scientists, scholars, and other significant figures for the threat he poses to American democracy.
+Early on, many cited the expansion of executive power and the reduction of agency workforces and regulations by the Department of Government Efficiency as an example of such threats.
+Freedom House described the pardon of January 6 United States Capitol attack defendants as an attempt to "excuse a violent assault on a key element of democracy".
+Steven Levitsky found the first two months of the second Trump administration to be the most aggressively and openly authoritarian case of democratic backsliding that he has seen, expressing particular concern about attacks on the courts.
+In September 2025 Ray Dalio the founder of Bridgewater Associates, has warned that the United States was heading towards 1930s-style authoritarian policies.